-According to the New Zealand Veterinary Association (NZVA), the alkaloid ‘theobromine’, found in the cacao plant, is what makes chocolate toxic for dogs.
+According to the New Zealand Veterinary Association (NZVA), the alkaloid called theobromine, found in the cacao plant, is what makes chocolate toxic for dogs, as 1 news reported.

 Thanks to the traditional plum pudding, not to mention mince pies, Kiwis probably consume more raisins at Christmas time than through the entire remainder of the year!
 Both raisins and grapes, though, can cause acute kidney failure in your dog.

 Avocados are a popular Christmas treat.
-But they also contain a dangerous toxin which can damage the heart, lungs and tissue of many different animals, including Fido.
-Fortunately the effect in dogs is usually mild – definitely keep avocados away from any pet birds though!
+But they also contain a dangerous toxin which can damage the heart, lungs and tissue of many different animals, including dogs.
+Fortunately, the effect in dogs is usually mild – definitely keep avocados away from any pet birds, though!

 These popular Christmas nuts can also be toxic to dogs.
 Symptoms generally present within 12 hours and can include vomiting, hyperthermia and elevated heart rate.
-Keep in mind any nutty treats wrapped under the tree!
+So don’t forget to keep in mind whether any of your sweet treat gifts under the tree contain macadamia nuts.

-All delicious, but they can all lead to inflammation of the pancreas due to high fat content.
-They′re not the great for owners, either!
+For many a human these are delicious indulgent treats.
+But for dogs, they can all lead to inflammation of the pancreas due to high fat content.
+Actually, let’s be real, these foods are not all that great for owners, either!
 To put it into context with a human example, the NZVA advises that a small dog eating one sausage is equivalent to a person eating 14 sausages!

 Christmas tis the season to be jolly and we tend to do it with beer, wine and bubbles.
 But even small amounts of alcohol can kill a pet.
-Half-empty glasses, spilled drink – even fermented foods – keep them out of reach.
+Half-empty glasses, spilled drink – even fermented foods – keep them out of reach of dogs.

 The best treat you can give your pet over Christmas is quality pet treats from your vet clinic, pet store or supermarket that contain the right nutrients to keep them healthy.
-Another “treat” to buy for your pet for Christmas is potentially a good-quality pet insurance policy – just in case.
+Another “treat” to buy for your pet for Christmas is potentially a good-quality pet insurance.

-If you suspect your pet has eaten something toxic you should contact your veterinarian immediately.
+If you suspect your pet has eaten something toxic, then you should contact your veterinarian immediately.